-48. Compensation for Crops: This subproject does not need any budget for land acquisition as almost all the land is khas land (owned by the Government) and in this project this is being cultivated by 43 persons (four of them will receive compensation for 2 types of losses number of compensation receivers to 47 from 43 APs) of Madhabpur which has raised the village, Adabaria union.
-However for better implementation of the subproject, an area of 1.09 acre of private land is needed to be owned by the WMCA.
-This 1.09 acre of land is owned by 19 persons.
-Of this 17 will receive compensation for crops and 2 for trees.
-Land acquisition is a lengthy and complicated process.
-So, the WMCA has already taken it on lease basis for a period of 20 years from all the 19 owners (lease agreement is Annex-7).
-This leased in land will increase the beneficiary area of land significantly which will contribute to more agricultural production of the subproject area and all the 19 owners will get the share of the increased benefits.
-The total land being cultivated and used by them=1.87 acre (including 1.09 acre leased in land from 19 persons) of which the area under crop is 0.98 acre.
-Of the rest 0.89 acre, 0.84 acre is under trees and 0.05 acre is used as homestead.
+- 48. Compensation for Crops: This subproject does not need any budget for land acquisition as all the land is khas land (owned by the Government) and in this project this is being cultivated and used by 24 persons(4 of them are using both for seed bed and trees) of katurakandi village of Bondhavilla Union.
+The total land being cultivated and used by them=102.3 decimal of which the area under crop (seed bed) 27.3 decimal.
+The rest .75 decimal is under trees.
 As per RF, bearing of the full costs of compensation will be the responsibility of LGED and they will pay only for the compensation of crops, trees and structures.
-For paddy, the rate is TK.
-225 per crop per decimal and for Rabi crop (Moog dal); the rate is TK.
-1650 per crop per decimal, as has been determined by the PVAT.
-As the affected land is of two crops in a year, the amount of compensation per decimal will be Tk.
-225 for one paddy + TK.
-1650 for one Rabi crop (Moog Dal).
-In this process, the total amount of crop compensation is for 0.98 acre = 98 decimal X TK.
-225 for paddy + 98 decimal X Tk.
-1650 for Moog Dal = TK.
-1,83,750.
-The total number of APs who will receive compensation for crops=17 (ID NO. 29-45 in Annex-1).
-It is to be noted that the cash compensation for crops covers the period of forthcoming one year which includes not only the standing crops but also the crop seasons yet to come.
-One very important point is that the entire compensation amount is outside the CCL and to be given/paid by LGED through the INGO with the help of WMCA office.

-49. Compensation for Trees and Fruits: Of the 43 APs, 28 including the 2 persons of leased in private land (ID No. 1-28 in Annex-1), will be affected by trees in 0.84 acre of land.
-The total number of trees to be affected in this 0.84 acre of land=109 (Annex-1) and its total value, as has been assessed by the PVAT is Tk.
-2, 19,700 (Annex-1).
-It is to be noted that some of the 109 affected trees are of fruit bearing trees.
-The total one year fruit value of the fruit bearing trees, as has been assessed by the PVAT, was Tk.
-23,730 (assessed in individual tree basis in Annex-1).
+For seed bed, the rate is TK.
+1000 per crop per decimal, as has been determined by the PVAT.
+So the total amount of compensation for seed bed will be 27.3 decimal X 1000 =Tk.27,300.
+It is to be noted that the cash compensation for crops covers the period of forth coming one year which includes not only the standing crops but also the crop seasons of the year yet to come.
+A very important point is that the entire compensation amount is outside the CCL and to be given/paid by LGED through the INGO with the help of DC office. - 49.
+Compensation for Trees and Fruits: Of the 24 APs, 4 (ID No. 1-4 in Annex-1) will be affected by trees in 0.75 acre of land.
+The total number of APs to be affected in this 0.75 acre of land=18 (Annex-1) and its total value, as has been assessed by the PVAT is Tk.
+1,87,300 (Annex-1).
+It is to be noted that some of the affected trees are of fruit bearing trees.
+The total fruit value of the fruit bearing trees, as has been assessed by the PVAT, was Tk.
+9,300 (assessed in individual tree basis in Annex-1).
 Moreover, all the APs affected by trees will be given 5 saplings free of cost.
-Amount of money needed for purchasing the 140 saplings (AP=28, each will get 5 saplings, total saplings=28X5=140) =140 saplings X Tk.
+Amount of money needed for purchasing the 90 saplings (AP=18, each will get 5 saplings, total saplings=18X5=90) =90 saplings X Tk.
 100 per sapling= Tk.
-14,000.
+9,000.
 So the total amount of compensation for trees= value of trees + value of fruits + value of saplings= Tk.
-(2, 19,700+ 23,730+ 14,000) = Tk.
-2, 57,430.

-Moreover, the tree owners will the allowed to cut and take away all the salvageable materials of trees within the period to be fixed up by the WMCA.
+(1, 87,300+ 9,300+ 9,000) = Tk.
+2, 05,900.
+Moreover, the tree owners will the allowed to cut and take away all the salvageable materials of trees within the period to be fixed up by the WMCA. - 50.
+Compensation for Structures: None of the 24 affected aPs will be affected by structures. - 51.
+Grant to Female APs: None of the 24 APs were female.
+So grant to female APs is not applicable to this subproject.